shediao/sccache/docs/Distributed.md

 ### Client Trust

-If a client is malicious, they can cause a DoS of distributed sccache servers or explore ways to escape the build sandbox.
+If a client is malicious, they can cause a DoS of distributed ccache servers or explore ways to escape the build sandbox.
 To protect against this, clients must be authenticated.